Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 To make it easier to work with SPC outputs, we have added two new features:

 - **Parquet outputs**: we've included new serializers to enable output in columnar [parquet](https://parquet.apache.org/) format.
 Parquet is designed to efficiently deserialize into the efficient Arrow memory layout.
 As an example, for West Yorkshire, peak memory usage and time-to-load drop from 11GB and 6 minutes down to 2GB and 2 seconds working with the new parquet output, as well as enabling previously challenging areas to load (such as Greater London), to be loadable in 10-20 seconds.
-- **[SPC toolkit (`uatk_spc`)](https://github.com/alan-turing-institute/uatk-spc/tree/main/python)**: we created a new Python package that simplifies reading and working with SPC outputs.
+- **[SPC toolkit (`uatk_spc`)](https://github.com/alan-turing-institute/uatk-spc/tree/main/python#readme)**: we created a new Python package that simplifies reading and working with SPC outputs.
 You can now read protobuf or parquet populations directly from local file paths or a URL, as well as build dataframes from the fields of the population to produce customised datasets as needed.

 Further [documentation](https://alan-turing-institute.github.io/uatk-spc/using_use_output.html#python) and [example notebooks](https://github.com/alan-turing-institute/uatk-spc/tree/main/python/examples) demonstrate the new features and show how the SPC toolkit can be used to read and build populations for data science and machine learning analyses.
+Please reach out and [open an issue](https://github.com/alan-turing-institute/uatk-spc/issues) if there are improvements or new features you would like to see in the SPC toolkit!

 #### New tools for working with GeoJSON